hashgraph/hedera-mirror-node/docs/design/hts.md

 The Hedera Token Service (HTS) builds upon the Cryptocurrency Service to provide decentralized issuance of custom tokens on the Hedera Network.
 The behavior will be similar to that of the native HBAR token and as such the Mirror Node will persist token balances and transfer lists and support the retrieval of information through its API's.

-This document highlights the architecture and design changes to be made on top of v0.19.0 code to support HTS.
+This document highlights the architecture and design changes to be made to support HTS.
-Changes should be applied in order of
+Changes should be applied in order of the following order to support easy 3rd integration.
 1. Database Schema Updates
-2. Importer Updates for Ingestion
+2. Importer Updates for Ingestion - Token balance and token transactions
-3. Existing REST API Updates
+3. Existing REST API Updates - Accounts, Balances and Transactions
-4. Additional Token REST API additions
+4. Token REST API additions
-5. Protobuf updates to TokenService
+5. Protobuf update for TokenService
-6. GRPC Token Service
+6. GRPC Token Service addition

 ## Goals
--   Ingest HTS Token transactions from record streams rcd files from the mainnet and persist information to the database
+-   Ingest HTS Token transactions from record stream rcd files from the mainnet and persist information to the database
--   Ingest token balances from balance streams  CSV files from the mainnet and persist to the database
+-   Ingest account token balances from balance stream  CSV files from the mainnet and persist to the database
 -   Expose token balance of accounts in existing REST APIs that show balance
 -   Provide a HTS REST API to return all tokens (Token Discovery)
 -   Provide a HTS REST API to return all accounts holding a specific token (Token Supply Distribution)